OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

    function.
 This is implemented as a virtual method at the GDALRasterBand level, so that drivers have a chance of overriding the base implementation.
 The base implementation justs uses GDALRasterBandGetVirtualMem().
-Overriden implementation may use the memory file mapping mechanism instead.
+Overridden implementation may use the memory file mapping mechanism instead.
 Such implementations will be done in the RawRasterBand object and in the GeoTIFF driver.